Rouen duck and mallard duck

 No, because of their big size and thick bodies, Rouen ducks are often too heavy to fly.
 They are mostly domestic ducks that are valued for their decorative value and are better adapted for strolling and swimming.

-What is the difference between drake and duck?
+What is the difference between a drake and a female duck?

 In contrast to a duck, which refers to a female duck, a drake is a male duck.
 Physical traits including height, color, and voice are the main physical distinctions between them.
 Ducks are often smaller and have less showy coloration than drakes, which are also more colorful and frequently have a characteristic quack sound.